odino/odino.github.com/source/_posts/2012-07-26-using-monolog-for-php-error-reporting-on-new-relic.markdown

-At Rocket Turkey & MENA we really care about logs: being a product-based company, **a bug in our system is a bug on our core business**, so we need to esily be able to spot where we're encountering problems.
+At Rocket Turkey & MENA we really care about logs: being a product-based company, **a bug in our system is a bug on our core business**, so we need to easily be able to spot problems.

-So far, using Monolog and New Relic as standalone products has been a very good choice, since with
+So far, using Monolog and New Relic as both standalone and combined products has been a very good choice, since with
 New Relic with have a pretty overview about error reporting, while Monolog gives us the